youranli001/plane-wave-fit/paper.md

 ### Frequency-Domain Method

-For evenly-sampled data, the frequency-domain method uses a two-stage hybrid approach. **Step 1** applies temporal FFT to extract the M$_2$ component, reducing the 3D spatiotemporal problem to 2D spatial fitting.
+For evenly-sampled data, the frequency-domain method uses a two-step hybrid approach.
+Step 1 applies temporal FFT to extract the M$_2$ component, reducing the 3D spatiotemporal problem to 2D spatial fitting.
 The complex spatial field is:

 $$B_{M_2}(x, y) = \sum_{m=1}^{N} A_m \cos(k x \cos\theta_m + k y \sin\theta_m + \phi_m)$$

 We perform 360 directional scans (1°–360°), fitting this spatial pattern at each angle.
-Because waves at angles $\theta$ and $\theta + 180°$ create identical spatial patterns, the FFT magnitude cannot distinguish propagation direction, producing two-lobe polar plots. **Step 2** resolves this 180° ambiguity by testing both candidate directions in the time domain and selecting the direction with larger amplitude.
+Because waves at angles $\theta$ and $\theta + 180°$ create identical spatial patterns, the FFT magnitude cannot distinguish propagation direction, producing two-lobe polar plots.
+Step 2 resolves this 180° ambiguity by testing both candidate directions in the time domain and selecting the direction with larger amplitude.

-This two-stage approach achieves ~180× speedup compared to time-domain alone.
+This two-step approach achieves ~180× speedup compared to time-domain alone.
 The speedup comes from collapsing the time dimension via FFT: instead of 360 time-domain fits (each fitting x, y, t data), we perform 360 fast spatial fits (x, y data only) plus 2 time-domain fits.
 Tested on hourly LLC4320 model output spanning 90 days, runtime reduced from ~6 hours to ~2 minutes on a standard workstation.
 This method requires evenly-spaced time samples but can handle irregular spatial sampling.

 **Example: LLC4320 model output**